SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-07-immunity-freedom-day.md

 ## The real reason

 Of course, I have an ulterior motive.
 No, nothing about being a scientist doing drug research in the past; take your Big Pharma conspiracy theories elsewhere.
-Trust me, they were smart, but not _that_ smart.
+Trust me: they were smart, but not _that_ smart.

 No, my real ulterior motive: the Weekend Editrix doesn't reach her Immunity Freedom Day